My Father’s World was the first curriculum I bought as a new homeschool parent, but let me tell you – the decision did

-Whether you call it dumb luck or God’s blessing – we were blessed with stumbling on a great curriculum – My Father’s World – from the start.
+Whether you call it dumb luck or God’s blessing – we were blessed with stumbling onto a great curriculum – My Father’s World – from the start.
 I have purchased Preschool, 1st Grade, 2nd Grade, and intend to purchase 3rd grade and Kindergarten this year.

 I want to share with you my experience with My Father’s World and why I have fallen in love with it!
 Maybe you’ll love it as much as I do, or maybe it will give you an idea of features to be looking for as you shop around.

 My Father’s World is what is called an “all in one” curriculum.
 It is exactly what it sounds like.
 You do NOT have to piece together an age/grade appropriate curriculum on your own.

 A team of professional curriculum developers have done it all for you!
 All the lesson plans are written out for you and rolled into one beautiful book!
 You just flip it open, look at the day of the week, and go!
 There are even little boxes next to each subject so you can check them off as you go along.

-Side bar, starting in second grade My Father’s World does not include math, language arts, or spelling, BUT they do give great recommendations that you can include in your package.
+Starting in second grade My Father’s World does not include math, language arts, or spelling, BUT they do give recommendations that you can include in your package.
 The lessons are still scheduled in your My Father’s World teacher’s manual so you can still check them off daily and stay organized.

 The “all in one” format and only one teacher’s manual makes preparing for lessons a breeze!
 When I first committed to homeschooling I assumed that I was signing my life away and completely sacrificing myself to my kids’ education.
 It was surprising how little time it actually took to prepare for the week.